TouchDesigner/TouchEngine-macOS/README.md

 During loading you will receive link callbacks with the event TELinkEventAdded for any links on the instance.

+Once loading has completed you will receive an event callback with the event `TEEventInstanceDidLoad`, and a TEResult indicating success or any warning or error.

 An instance is loaded suspended.
 Once configured, resuming the instance will permit rendering (and start playback in TETimeInternal mode):

     if (result == TEResultSuccess)
     {
         result = TEInstanceResume(instance);
     }

-Once loading has completed you will receive an event callback with the event TEEventInstanceDidLoad, and a TEResult indicating success or any warning or error.

 Note that if you are able to call `TEInstanceConfigure()` with a NULL path sometime before loading a component, the instance will perform some pre-loading setup.
 You can then call `TEInstanceConfigure()` again with a valid path, and the subsequent `TEInstanceLoad()` will complete much faster.